markbirss/MESHSTICK/README.md

 Waveshare SX1262 TXCO Core module is on the back side of the board.

+Other versions are also being evaluated SX1280, 1W eByte E22, LR1110 and LR1121

 Verion 1 does not have the 24C02 I2C flash chip that is being used to store a unique serial number for the device.

 The 2 pin jumper is populated when you want to program the flash chip.